 Keep at it for a minute or two depending on the heat from your blower.

 NOTE: Avoid pointing your blower to only one section for too long because you might burn the candle wick from prolonged overexposure to heat.

-TIP 2: Wrap an aluminum foil around your candles vessel (The Foil Method).
+2. Wrap an aluminum foil around your candle's vessel (The Foil Method).